 - With a free account you can recover collections up to one day old.

-- Team accounts can recover collections up to 30 days.
+- With Postman Basic you can recover collections up to 30 days.

-- With Postman Business and Enterprise you can recover collections up to 90 days.
+- With Postman Professional and Enterprise you can recover collections up to 90 days.

-If you are not able to recover a deleted collection, it may have been removed from a workspace rather than deleted.
-In the web dashboard, select View all collections.
-If it appears in the list, click Share to move it to a workspace.
+If you aren't able to recover a deleted collection, it may have been removed from a workspace rather than deleted.
+If the collection appears in another workspace, you can move it by clicking Share.

 - The Collection Runner allows you to run all requests in a collection and build testing workflows into your runs.